p-mckenzie/p-mckenzie.github.io/_posts/2020-11-03-markov-chains.md

 ## Data structures
-Say the user wants to generate text based on a Markov chain that considers 2 words when choosing the next.
-I'm storing this user-supplied parameter `-m`, or `--markovsize`.
+Say the user wants to generate text based on a Markov chain that considers 2 words when choosing the next word.
+I'm storing this user-supplied parameter `-m`, or `--markovsize`, as `m`, and it defaults to 2.

-I'll need a different data structure to generate:
+To actually generate text like this, I'll need different data structuresfor:
 1. The first word of a sentence
 2. The second word of a sentence
 3. The 3rd and any subsequent words of a sentence